- Here’s how to disable QUIC in Chrome, Edge, and other Chromium browsers, plus two other alternative methods to try out.

 Check and Disable Windows Proxy to Fix ERR_QUIC_PROTOCOL_ERROR

 This is the option that worked for me.
-This is how you check and ensure Proxy is disabled in Windows.
+This is how you check and ensure Proxy is disabled in Windows (learn here about Proxy server settings).

 1. Open the Settings app by pressing the following keyboard shortcut: Win + I.